 The final three places with be allocated via playoffs.
-This will involve the 10 runners-up plus the two best-ranked teams in the 2020-21 UEFA Nations League not to have qualified.
+This will involve the 10 runners-up plus the two best-ranked group winners in the 2020-21 UEFA Nations League not to have qualified.

-There will be three playoff routes, each with four teams with a semifinal and a final for a place at the World Cup, to be held in March 2022.
+There will be three routes, each with four teams with a semifinal and a final for a place at the World Cup, playoffs to be held in March 2022.
 The draw will be seeded based upon qualifying round points.
 The two UEFA Nations League teams will be unseeded.

 SOUTH AMERICA (CONMEBOL 4.5 PLACES)